Saving money is important for many reasons

 - Buy food & personal care items for a homeless shelter

 When you save money, you have the freedom to support the causes that are meaningful to you.

 Money has the capacity to put stress on your relationships if you don’t have savings.
 If you get into a financial bind, you may be forced to go to a family member or friend to borrow some cash.
 This can create friction and put your loved one in an uncomfortable position.

-Living on a tight budget can also add tension to a marriage, especially when you and your partner don’t agree on how to spend what little you have.
-Financial problems are one of the main reasons two people divorce.
+Living on a tight budget can also add tension to a marriage, especially when you and your partner have money fights over how to spend what little you have.
+Problems with marital finances are one of the main reasons two people divorce.

 Protect your relationships by building financial security with savings.

 When you have the wisdom and discipline to save money and pay cash for everything you buy, your kids will notice.

 You set a good example and teach your kids about money when you make savings a priority.
 That one lesson could serve them well their whole lives.

 20. Create a lasting financial legacy

 How do you want your loved ones to remember you when you’re gone?
 How do you want to take care of them even when you’re no longer here?